By now, I’m sure you’ve heard about the amazing results bloggers are getting from Pinterest.

 I used promoted pins to jump-start the traffic and repins I received for my new blog posts.

-Update: Promoted pins can get a little pricey, so I rarely promote my pins now.
+Update: Promoted Pins can get a little pricey, so I rarely promote my pins now.
 If it’s not within your budget, I recommend allowing your pin to gain traction organically.
+If you want to learn more about Promoted Pins, I highly recommend reading Maximizing Promoted Pins by Simple Pin Media.
+This post helped me out a lot when it comes to using Promoted Pins.

 8. I Scheduled my Pins

 Last year I began using Tailwind to schedule my pins on Pinterest.
-After giving the free account a try, I was really impressed and made the decision to upgrade to a paid account.
+After giving the free account a try, I was really impressed and decided to upgrade to a paid account.